8 Things Your Eye Boogers Can Reveal About Your Health

 Watery eyes can be from something as simple as allergies or a reaction to cold weather, but excessive tearing could also be a sign of dry eye.
 Believe it or not, dry eye can leave your eyes anything but—when your eyes don’t produce enough tears to properly lubricate, they get irritated, which triggers the lacrimal gland to release a large volume of tears.
-These little body changes could signal a much bigger health problem.
+Here are some other causes for your watery eyes.

 Your eye boogers are thick and sticky

 A blocked tear duct can prevent your tears from draining normally, resulting in a condition called dacryocystitis, which causes the eye to produce a thick and sticky discharge.